 As summer nears its end, my family is itching for more adventures — but not for a long road trip.
-A nearby solution is Bellingham, which has a fabulous collection of parks, museums and other attractions for adventurous Northwest families.
+A nearby solution is Bellingham, which boasts a fabulous array of parks, museums and other attractions for adventurous Northwest families.

-The natural areas feel refreshingly wild, while the city — both downtown and the historic Fairhaven neighborhood — offers a dynamic small-town vibe with lots to see and do.
+Its natural areas feel refreshingly wild, while the city — encompassing both downtown and the historic Fairhaven neighborhood — offers a dynamic small-town vibe with plenty to see and do.
 The short 90-minute drive from Seattle means it’s far enough away to feel like an escape, but close enough to use less than a tank of gas.
 Here are our top Bellingham adventures.

 Hike and explore geology at Larrabee State Park

 Just south of the city along scenic Chuckanut Drive, find all kinds of geologic and active adventures at Larrabee State Park.
 Explore the short waterfront trails at the beach, which feature interesting sandstone rock formations.
-Hike the 5.5-mile round-trip Fragrance Lake Trail, or drive up the bumpy gravel Cleator Road to hike the newer Rock Trail, completed in 2014.
-This fascinating trail is only 1 mile round trip and includes unique geological features called tafoni, which are honeycomb holes worn into the sandstone.
-Cliffs with exposed rock layers and conglomerates, as well as giant, mossy boulders, are more highlights of this trail.
+Hike the Fragrance Lake Trail, a 5.5-mile round-trip, or drive up the bumpy gravel Cleator Road to hike the newer Rock Trail, completed in 2014.
+This fascinating trail is only one mile round-trip and includes unique geological features called tafoni, which are honeycomb holes worn into the sandstone.
+Cliffs with exposed rock layers and conglomerates, as well as giant, mossy boulders, are additional highlights of this trail.

 Tips: You can read about the tafoni and other geologic phenomenon on Dave Tucker’s excellent website, Northwest Geology Field Trips.
 A Discover Pass is required to park at Larrabee and all state parks.